ChristofSchwarz/qseok_on_minikube/README.md

  * if you don't want to understand the background, just do this from your shell (login as vagrant vagrant)
 ```
 cd ~/keycloak
+sh install_keycloak.sh
 sh create_keycloak_client.sh
 ```
+ * the last shell-file will prompt you, if you like to apply the changes to the qlik deployment (using helm upgrade).
+Enter "y" and wait until the changes are applied and 2 pods are restarted
+ * Qlik Sense is accessible at https://192.168.56.234 (no change in hosts. file needed) with all users you create in Keycloak
+ * Qlik Sense uses Keycloak as identity-provider (enter console at http://192.168.56.234:32080 with admin admin)

-See <a href="keycloak/readme.md">this readme</a> for details about Keycloak installation for QSEoK
+**Note** See <a href="keycloak/readme.md">this readme</a> for details about Keycloak installation for QSEoK